 Giving God Our Best

 When you’re invited to do something good, do it!
+Whole hearted!
 The Lord will work out the details.
-God equips us for success based on our “yes” (our whole-heartedness), not on our “maybe after I feel ready for it”.
+God equips us for success based on our “yes”, not on our “maybe after I feel ready for it”.
 Not sure if the invitation is from God?
 Say yes anyway!
 He’ll protect you from doing what he is not asking you to do (if you’re listening).

 Time is short.
-Why not give God our very best — all the time, every day while he is still giving us life on earth to make a difference?
+Why not give God our very best?
+Why not be whole hearted — all the time, every day while he is still giving us life on earth to make a difference?

 We could die at any moment.
 Even if we live to a very old age, will we be able to say that we gave God our very best?
 Time is precious, because the “now” moment is gone before we can finish saying the word “now”.
 Life is precious.
 Every moment of life is a gift from God and therefore precious, even when it feels terrible because of our sufferings.